Perseus1729/Pipeliners/README.md

 # Pipeliners
 Run `./generate.sh` along with all the files in champsim folder.It builds and generates the results in `results` folder<br/>

+Install Docker for your operating system, in case you haven’t already installed it. (https://docs.docker.com/engine/install/)

+Pull the following Docker image for champsim:
+<b>0xd3ba/champsim-lab</b>

+Copy the files from the current repository into <b>champsim-lab/Champsim/prefetcher</b>

 `bingo_dpc3.l1d_pref` is the default L1D prefetcher file with all default values.<br/>
 `generate.sh` produces outputs for all five traces with 10M instructions.<br />
 <ul>